MobiMedia/fury/README.md

 Fury is a Node.js wrapper for the [Puppeteer](https://github.com/puppeteer/puppeteer) `screenshot` and `pdf` function.

-You can `POST` to `/screenshot` or `/pdf` to create either a screenshot or generate a pdf from a given URL.
-All parameters have to be in JSON-Syntax and have to be sent in the `POST` body.
+You can `POST` to `/screenshot` or `/pdf` to create either a screenshot or generate a pdf from a given URL. impAll parameters have to be sent in the `POST` body and they have to be in JSON syntax.

-Unless `renderEventName` isn't set, Fury will wait for the screenshot or pdf creation until no network request is pending for at least 500 milliseconds.
+Unless `renderEventName` isn't set, Fury will wait for the screenshot or pdf creation until no network request is made for at least 500 milliseconds.

 All given parameters will be forwarded to the target page via the `FURY_PARAMS` object in the `window` object of the browser.